 But that’s just the point.
 We are no longer limited to what comes naturally!
 The death and resurrection of Christ has cast the fire of divine, supernatural love upon the earth.
 We have become “sharers in the divine nature” (2 Peter 1:4) and we know from John that the nature of God is love (1 Jn.
 4:8).

 So what does the world see when it looks upon those who call themselves his disciples?
-Not only are we divided between Catholic, Protestant, and Orthodox.
-But even within churches, we find bickering between conservatives and liberals, traditionalists and progressives.
+Not only are we divided between Catholic, Protestant, and Orthodox, but even within churches, we find bickering between conservatives and liberals, traditionalists and progressives.

 Only through many trials will Christian unity be attained and preserved.
 But it is not an optional extra.
 It was his last wish, his last prayer, his parting command.

-This post on trials, divine providence, joy and Christian unity is offered as a reflection upon the readings for the 5th Sunday of Easter, cycle C (Acts 14:21-27, Psalm 145, Revelation 21: 1-5, John 13: 31-35).
+This post on trials, divine providence, joy, Murphy’s Law and Christian unity appears as a reflection upon the readings for the 5th Sunday of Easter, cycle C (Acts 14:21-27, Psalm 145, Revelation 21: 1-5, John 13: 31-35).

 Banner/featured image by Jern-Baptiste de Champaigne.
 Public domain.